-- A summary of some major parts/sections of the chapter on the benefits of marriage and what makes marriages strong and successful - An critical evaluation of at least one point in the chapter (strengths/weaknesses, agree/disagree and why)
+A summary of some major parts/sections of the chapter on the benefits of marriage and what makes marriages strong and successful

+An critical evaluation of at least one point in the chapter (strengths/weaknesses, agree/disagree and why)

 These assignments are designed to help you digest the material covered, and improve your facility in handling academic content.
-This review is to be typed double spaced and 12 point font, approx. 2-3 pages.
-Put "chapterReview" and your name (ChapterReviewJSmith) on the document file title.
+This review is to be typed double spaced and 12 point font, approx. 1 - 2 pages or 400 -500 words.
 Late papers will be docked 10% per diem.